swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 ###### DOUBLE VISION

 Last year I felt  another unusual phenomen, but different from the two preceeding ones.
-I was  travelling in my lorry to exhibit equipment at a fair, when suddenly I saw two  cars in&nbsp;&nbsp; </p>
+I was  travelling in my lorry to exhibit equipment at a fair, when suddenly I saw two  cars in&nbsp;&nbsp;

-    <p>40</p>
+    40

-    <p>front of me.
+    front of me.
 The cars were identical, which I  found strange.
 I then thought of closing an eye and I saw only one car.
 I  understood then that I had double vision.

 At the fair I felt  terribly tired, but I took a grip on myself all the same.
 When I woke up in the  morning I didn’t have the courage to put my feet on the ground.
 My head felt  blocked.
 Once dressed, I went to work, stooping like a grandfather.
 That lasted  for a month, and each day the double vision worsened.
 I had more and more  difficulty getting up, and had the impression of having become like a very  stooped old man of 90 yrs.
 After a month I decided to go and see a doctor, who  sent me for an electro-encephalogram.